Islamabad Private Tour - Foto 1

 Islamabad Private Tour

-We will start our English language tour by picking you up from your hotel and heading to the iconic Faisal Mosque, one of the largest Islamic temples in the world.
-During the visit, we will explore its history, which like many buildings in the city, dates back to the 1960s.
+We will begin our English language tour of Islamabad with a pickup from your hotel, starting at the iconic Faisal Mosque, one of the largest Islamic temples in the world.
+During the visit, we will learn about the origins of its construction, which dates back to the 1960s.

-Next to the mosque, at the foot of the Margalla hills, we will visit the mausoleum of General Muhammad Zia-ul-Haq.
-To appreciate the hills and the architecture of both the mosque and mausoleum, we will go to the Daman e Kok viewpoint.
-From here, we can see the city’s urban layout, Lake Rawal, and the skyscrapers of Islamabad's Blue Area.
+Adjacent to the mosque, at the foot of the Margalla hills, we will see the mausoleum of General Muhammad Zia-ul-Haq.
+To appreciate the architecture and the hills, we will visit the Daman e Kok viewpoint, providing views of the city's grid structure, Lake Rawal, and the skyscrapers of the Blue Area, Islamabad's financial and commercial sector.

-We will then head to Pir Sohawa, located 5000 feet above sea level.
-This tourist resort offers several viewpoints for a different perspective of Islamabad and its surroundings, helping to understand the history of modern Pakistan.
-You will learn about the creation of a new megalopolis in the north of the country in the mid-20th century.
+Our tour continues to Pir Sohawa, located 5000 feet above sea level, which offers several viewpoints for a different perspective of Islamabad and its surroundings.
+This location helps to understand the history of modern Pakistan and the decision to create a new megalopolis in the north in the mid-20th century.

 After lunch, we will return you to your hotel in Islamabad.